May 2019 Lawn Diary

 A trying April!

 So, how to proceed.
 If grass growth, greening or recovery after raking or scarifying is your main concern then it will occur but more slowly and later than normal.
-All will come good as temperatures rise.
+All will come good now temperatures are on the up if there is adequate soil moisture.
 The main issue will be for none germinated seed whether from over seeding or starting a new lawn.
-As seed is pretty resilient stuff, once conditions improve it will get going as long as the birds haven't got to it first.
+As seed is pretty resilient stuff, once conditions improve it will get going as long as the birds haven't got to it first though regular watering by hose may be needed.
+So a reminder for watering; you need to keep the seed damp until germinated.
+If it dries out within a few hours of watering you will stop the germination cycle so frequent light watering is essential.

 May Forecast courtesy of the Met Office: